needle-mirror/com.unity.xr.hands/Documentation~/gestures/define-a-gesture.md

 1. Start by creating a [Hand Shape](xref:xrhands-hand-shapes) asset.
 2. For each finger that must be held in a specific way, add the necessary [finger shapes](xref:xrhands-finger-shapes) to the conditions in the **Hand Shape** asset.
-3. If the gesture design requires that the hand be oriented is a specific way relative to either the world Up vector or relative to the user, then create a [Hand Pose](xref:xrhands-hand-poses) asset.
+3. If the gesture design requires that the hand be oriented in a specific way relative to either the world Up vector or relative to the user, then create a [Hand Pose](xref:xrhands-hand-poses) asset.
 4. In the **Hand Pose**, reference the **Hand Shape** and add the necessary **Hand Orientation Conditions**.
 5. In the scene that should contain the gesture recognizer, create a GameObject and add a [Static Hand Gesture](xref:xrhands-static-gesture-component) component to it.